 The School will maintain an active annual Equality Plan, which will set out in detail specific actions and the monitoring processes by which the success of those actions will be measured.
-The Senior Management Team will report against this Plan annually, reporting actions taken, progress made, trend analysis across various categories and recommendations for next steps within the updated plan.
+Through the Heads of Social Responsibility, the Senior Management Team will report against this Plan annually, reporting actions taken, progress made, trend analysis across various categories and recommendations for next steps within the updated plan.